 Prior to the completion of this offering, OSG International, Inc. owns 100 shares, or 100%, of our common stock.
-As part of the purchase price for our fleet of seven vessels, we will issue 9,999,900 shares or 33.3%, of our common stock to OSG International, Inc., or OIN.
-OIN has granted the underwriters the right to purchase up to 3,000,000 of these shares of our common stock to cover over-allotments.
-If the underwriters' over-allotment option is exercised, OIN will own 7,000,000 shares, or 23.3%, of our common stock following such exercise.
+As part of the purchase price for our fleet of seven vessels, we will issue 13,999,900 shares or 46.7%, of our common stock to OSG International, Inc., or OIN.
+OIN has granted the underwriters the right to purchase up to 2,400,000 of these shares of our common stock to cover over-allotments.
+If the underwriters' over-allotment option is exercised, OIN will own 11,600,000 shares, or 38.7%, of our common stock following such exercise.
 We will not receive any of the proceeds from any exercise of the over-allotment option.

-Shares of Common Stock Prior to the Offering Shares of Common Stock the Offering Following Shares of Common Stock Following Exercise of the Over- Allotment Option
+0 Shares of Common Stock Prior to the Offering Following Shares of Common Stock Following Exercise of the Over-Allotment Option

 Name Number of Shares Percent Number of Shares Percent Number of Shares Percent

-Persons owning more than 5% of a class

-of our equity securities.
+Persons owning more than 5% of a class of our equity securities.

-OSG International, Inc. (1) 100 100% 10,000,000 33.3% 7,000,000 23.3%
+OSG International, Inc. (1) 100 100% 14,000,000 46.7% 11,600,000 38.7%

 Directors (2)

 Erik Lind 0 0 0 0

 Randee Day 0 0 0 0

 Rolf Wikborg 0 0 0 0

 Executive Officers

-Ole Jacob Diesen 0 0 2,500(3) 2,500
+Ole Jacob Diesen 0 0 3,000(3) 3,000

-Eirik Ubøe 0 0 2,500(3) 2,500
+Eirik Ubøe 0 0 3,000(3) 3,000

-Directors and executive officers as a group

-(five persons) 0 0 5,000 5,000
+Directors and executive officers as a group (five persons) 0 0 6,000 6,000

-- \ Less than 1% - (1) We were incorporated on April 14, 2005 in the Marshall Islands as a wholly owned subsidiary of OSG International, Inc., which is a wholly owned subsidiary of OSG.
-The principal address of OSG International, Inc. is Trust Company Complex, Ajeltake Island, Ajeltake Road, Majuro, Marshall Islands MH96960. - (2) We currently expect to grant 1,000 restricted stock units to each of our directors each year. - (3) Based on an assumed initial public offering price of \$15 per share (representing the midpoint of the price range set forth on the cover of this prospectus).
+Less than 1%

+(1) We were incorporated on April 14, 2005 in the Marshall Islands as a wholly owned subsidiary of OSG International, Inc., which is a wholly owned subsidiary of OSG.
+The principal address of OSG International, Inc. is Trust Company Complex, Ajeltake Island, Ajeltake Road, Majuro, Marshall Islands MH96960.

+(2) We currently expect to grant 1,000 restricted stock units to each of our directors each year.

+(3) Based on an assumed initial public offering price of \$12.50 per share (representing the midpoint of the price range set forth on the cover of this prospectus).

 We have entered into a registration rights agreement with OIN pursuant to which it will have three demand registration rights relating to the common stock that it holds, subject to the requirements that any demand registration made by OIN cover at least 5% of our outstanding common stock.
 The registration rights agreement provides that OIN has the right to assign its rights under the agreement in connection with a transfer of its shares of common stock, provided the transferee purchases at least 5% of our outstanding common stock in such transfer.
 In any event, we will be subject to a maximum of three demand registrations under the agreement.
 If OIN exercises its demand registration rights, we will file a registration statement or prospectus and undertake an offering in the United States, as requested by it.
 In addition to its demand registration rights, OIN will have piggyback registration rights whenever we register additional common stock, subject to certain cutbacks (the shares to be registered by OIN would be the first to be cut back) and certain other conditions.
 OIN has agreed to pay all costs and expenses in connection with demand registrations and to pay its portion of costs and expenses in connection with piggyback registrations, and in either case we will not pay any underwriting discounts or commissions applicable to the securities sold by OIN or any of its legal fees or expenses.
 We have agreed to indemnify OIN against certain liabilities, including liabilities under the Securities Act in connection with each registration.